edgexfoundry/edgex-docs/docs_src/getting-started/quick-start/index.md

+# Quick Start
-This guide will get EdgeX up and running on your development machine in as little as 5 minutes.
-We will skip over lengthy descriptions for now, you can read up on those later.
+This guide will get EdgeX up and running on your machine in as little as 5 minutes.
+We will skip over lengthy descriptions for now.
 The goal here is to get you a working IoT Edge stack, from device to cloud, as simply as possible.

+When you need more detailed instructions or a breakdown of some of the commands you see in this quick start, see either the [Getting Started- Users](../Ch-GettingStartedUsers) or [Getting Started - Developers](../Ch-GettingStartedDevelopers) guides.

 ## Setup
 The fastest way to start running EdgeX is by using our pre-built Docker images.
 To use them you'll need to install the following: